mazmarz/k8s-demo/README.md

   * Clone the git repository onto your local machine.
-  * Retrieve the json key file for the service account and place it into to the root directory
+  * Log into the cloud environment and download the service-account key file which will allow you to work with the environment.
+Place this file in the base directory of the demo.
+The *runnit* script will find it.
+If the are more than one of these files, it will use the latest version.
   * There script *runnit* is used to tie everything together.
 It acts a wrapper for vagrant, hence it accepts all the common vagrant arguments: *up, down, ssh, destroy*
   * Issue the command: `runnit up`.
 This should bring up the cluster and set up the load-balancer.
-The static IP will be printed to the screen (along with a lot of other information) and can be used to update an /etc/hosts file.
+The static IP will be printed to the screen (along with a lot of other information, to be cleaned up in the future) and can be used to update an /etc/hosts file.

   **Running demo**